benbarden/injader/guides/INSTALL.md

 This creates a default installation in your database.

+## Tidying up

-For security reasons, you should now remove the installer folder from your site.
-It will reappear for upgrades and can be deleted again when those are complete.
+Delete the installer folder from your site.